Class 11th student attacked with knuckleduster in school; FIR lodged

 Assistant Commissioner of Police of Hazratganj, Arvind Kumar Verma, said, “We registered an FIR on Friday night based on a complaint from the victim’s father.
 We are thoroughly investigating the matter, and the students involved will be questioned.”

-In an FIR filed at Gautampalli police station, the victim’s father accused his son of being badly beaten by a group of students on August 26 at around 11:50 am when he had gone to the school canteen for food and drink.
+In an FIR filed at Gautampalli police station, the victim’s father alleged that his son was badly beaten by a group of students on August 26 at around 11:50 am when he had gone to the school canteen for food and drink.

 The complainant alleged that a class 11 boy who lives in the hostel attacked his son during an argument regarding food items.
 “My son was surrounded and attacked by one hosteller and a few others with an iron knuckleduster in his hand, as a result of which the applicant’s son suffered serious injuries to his hand and jaw,” he mentioned in the complaint.
 He added that the erring boys abused the victim and threatened to kill him if he reported the incident to anyone.